riak-synrc/pbkdf2/share/doc/src/ddocs.rst

 Design Docs
 ===========

-In this section we'll show how to write design document in context of the :ref:`JavaScript Query Server <queryserver_js>`.
+In this section we'll show how to write design documents, using the built-in :ref:`JavaScript Query Server <queryserver_js>`.

-But before we start to write our first function, take a look at the list of common objects that will be used during our code journey - we'll made big deal with them for each function:
+But before we start to write our first function, let's take a look at the list of common objects that will be used during our code journey - we'll be using them extensively within each function:

 - :ref:`Database information object <dbinfo_object>`
 - :ref:`Request object <request_object>`